shanekeran/dublin-unlocked/README.md

 5. Contact Us

     The Contact section contains a form for feedback or comments to be submitted by the user.
-    On submission it sends an email to the site owner and displays a confirmation message to the user.
+    On submission, it sends an email to the site owner and displays a confirmation message to the user.

 ### Skeleton